HKUST-Aerial-Robotics/MVDepthNet/README.md

 ## 1.0 Prerequisites
 + **pytorch**

 The pytorch version used in the implementation is 0.3.
-To use the network in higher version, only small changes are needed.
+To use the network in higher versions, only small changes are needed.

 + **OpenCV**